ak-s-0723/Evaluations2/src/main/java/org/example/evaluations2/README.md

 # Roles and Privileges Part 2

+## Goal
+Tie RBAC to app startup, secure signup, and prepare for JWT claims.

 ### Requirements

 #### Please make sure you solve this assignment once you have solved Roles and Privileges Part 1